Loading...

 All the Features, Scenarios, and Variants are covered by default.

-The CLI parameter --files
+The CLI parameter --files can filter the .feature files to be considered.

-files to be ignored, when a directory is given.
+The CLI parameter --ignore can indicate the .feature files to be ignored, when a directory is given.

-to be ignored by the test generator.
+The @ignore can be used to mark a Feature or Variant to be ignored by the test generator.
 However, it can still be used by other Features or Variants.

-The tag @importance (e.g., @importance( 8 )) can be used to denote the importance of a Feature.
+The @importance (e.g., @importance( 8 )) can be used to denote the importance of a Feature.
 CLI parameters --sel-min-feature and --sel-max-feature can then be used to filter the features to be considered by the test generator.
 Example: concordia --sel-min-feature 7 makes the compiler considers the features with importance value of 7 or above.
 By default, all the features receive an importance value of 5.

 Variants are selected and combined using State-based Strategies (see below).